Grayhood144/discord-platoon-bot/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the development team.
+If you encounter any issues or have questions:
+1. Check the troubleshooting section in `SETUP.md`
+2. Review the deployment guides in `DEPLOYMENT.md`
+3. Open an issue on GitHub with detailed information
+4. Include your Node.js version and Discord bot permissions